vedranaa/InSegt/pycode/README.md

    - No interaction!
 Instead, you load an image and a corresponding image containing the user labeling.
 See below the segmentation computed by inSegt_script.py, given an image and labels.
 <img src="example_output.png" width = "650">

+* `annotator.py`, an annotator class which will be used for interactive insegt.
+Based on qt5.

+* `insegt_annotaotr.py` -- WORKING ON IN!